 However, given the strong semantic capabilities of LLMs, leveraging them for markup language understanding remains promising, provided that effective methods are developed to compensate for their limitations while maximizing their semantic reasoning power.
 To this end, we identify two key research insights, which can be categorized into information compression and tool integration.

-$\bullet$ \textit{\underline{Information Compression.}} Information compressiong aims to address the challenges of encoding markup languages by providing LLMs with more concise representations.
-Traditional approaches, such as structural prompting or schema-aware prompting, often result in redundant rules and excessively long prompts.
-In contrast, segment-wise prompting partitions long documents into manageable segments and selectively filters useful paragraph information.
-For renderable languages such as HTML or LaTeX, vision–language models may further assist in file partitioning and alignment with encoded content.
-For instance, using the VLM to help with visual anchor extraction, and generating a tree-structure to encode the HTML or LaTeX document.
-Then, we can flexibly select the anchor information according to the task and give it to LLM, which also reduces prompt length and retains the necessary structure information.
+$\bullet$ \textit{\underline{Information Compression.}} Information compression addresses the challenge of encoding markup languages by providing LLMs with more concise representations.
+Traditional methods, such as structural or schema-aware prompting, often produce redundant rules and long prompts.
+Segment-wise prompting partitions documents into manageable segments and selectively filters relevant content.
+For renderable languages like HTML or LaTeX, vision–language models can assist by extracting visual anchors and generating tree-structured encodings, allowing LLMs to receive task-relevant information while reducing prompt length and preserving structural context.

-$\bullet$ \textit{\underline{Tool Integration.}} Tool Integration for LLM is an insight inspired by LLM Agent.
-This approach is to enable LLM with abilities to change the outer environment.
-There are already existing methods such as DSL-Based Soft Tools, Retrieval-based Code Generation, and API Calling frameworks.
-However, those tools are usually a little rigid, like API Calling frameworks is a fixed mapping between natural language and predefined functions.So we need to explore more dynamic and adaptive approaches, such as integrating planning modules, learning-based tool selection, and even self-reflective reasoning loops.
+$\bullet$ \textit{\underline{Tool Integration.}} Tool Integration for LLMs aims to enable LLMs to interact with and modify external environments.
+Existing methods such as DSL-based soft tools, retrieval-based code generation, and API-calling frameworks, are often rigid, with APIs providing fixed mappings from natural language to predefined functions.More dynamic approaches are needed, including planning modules, learning-based tool selection, and self-reflective reasoning loops.